Maya and the Three: Release

 The series was released on Netflix on October 22, 2021.
-Netflix described it as an "animated event told in nine epic chapters."
+Netflix described it as an "animated event told in nine epic chapters".
 Each episode in the limited series is 30 minutes long, comprising a total of 4 and half hours.

 Reception

 On Rotten Tomatoes, the series has an approval rating of 100% based on 14 reviews, with an average rating of 8.60/10.
 The website's critical consensus reads, "Jorge R. Gutiérrez's joyous fantasy Maya and the Three excels thanks to a blockbuster-caliber voice cast and striking animation, delivering an adventure that will enrapture adults and kids alike."

-Lovia Gyarkye, writing for The Hollywood Reporter, called every scene a "feast for the eyes" (...) adding that it " is an engaging and twisting adventure, rooted in the rich history of indigenous cultures and led by Maya, who is seeking answers about her past and trying to save her kingdom", concluding that "each episode offers opportunities to deepen our understanding of this fantastical world and to relish the visual depth of Gutiérrez’s adeptly constructed and absolutely stunning series."
+Lovia Gyarkye, writing for The Hollywood Reporter, called every scene a "feast for the eyes" (...) adding that it " is an engaging and twisting adventure, rooted in the rich history of indigenous cultures and led by Maya, who is seeking answers about her past and trying to save her kingdom", concluding that "each episode offers opportunities to deepen our understanding of this fantastical world and to relish the visual depth of Gutiérrez's adeptly constructed and absolutely stunning series."
 Cristina Escobar of Remezcla described the show as "decidedly Mexican," noted that the series is "the brainchild of Mexican/Mexican Americans," and pointed out ways that the series "honors Mexican culture," especially on ideas about death, intense imagery, tying one's love to sacrifice, the language, and uplifting indigenous people.

 Accolades

-Follow-up miniseries
+Cancelled follow-up miniseries

-In May 2022, Netflix canceled its follow-up miniseries, Kung-Fu Death Punch.
-Originally conceived as a stand-alone feature film at the 2017 Annecy Film Festival, but transitioned to a 9-episode miniseries follow-up to Maya and the Three sometime after.
+In May 2022, Netflix canceled its follow-up miniseries, Kung-Fu Space Punch.
+The project was originally conceived as a stand-alone feature film at the 2017 Annecy Film Festival, but transitioned to a 9-episode miniseries follow-up to Maya and the Three sometime after.
 Showrunner Gutiérrez stated in a tweet on Twitter that "the project is not dead.
 Just not moving forward at Netflix Animation."